OFF-ROAD “X”CELLENCE. AND AWESOMENESS.

 Lightweight titanium intake and exhaust valves permit use of smaller valve springs, reducing overall engine height.

 The CRF450X features our proven fuel-injection system.
 It’s part of the reason the CRF450X offers such excellent torque and spot-on metering and response, especially in the critical low-rpm range.
 It also automatically compensates for elevation and weather changes.

-All new this year, the CRF450X uses a twin-spar aluminum chassis that takes advantage of all the lessons we’ve learned on the MX track and from winning countless Bajas.
+The CRF450X uses a twin-spar aluminum chassis that takes advantage of all the lessons we’ve learned on the MX track and from winning countless Bajas.
 The frame is both light and stiff, and provides the basis for the CRF450X’s excellent handling.
 The chassis is also wider than the standard MX frame to accommodate the six-speed transmission.